Fun things to do in Bath with kids

 Two rooms of this Grade II* listed house are dedicated to Frankenstein in popular culture and a giant animatronic creature is sure to startle the wits out of most visitors!

-It’s likely to be quite scary for younger children (mine would be traumatised for life I think!), but I’ve included it here for older ones.
+It’s likely to be quite scary for younger children (mine would be traumatised for life I think!), and I was definitely terrified of what was lurking in the basement, but I’ve included it here for older ones.

 Clueniversity of Magic trail

 The Clueniversity of Magic is an immersive city adventure that is part outdoor escape room, part treasure hunt.
-Using a phone app, solve the treasure hunt-style clues to gain points, interact with agents on the ground and discover Bath at the same time.
+Using a phone app, solve the treasure hunt-style clues to gain points, interact with agents on the ground and discover things to do around Bath with kids at the same time.

 The game is suitable for all ages (although under 10s might need your help with some of the puzzles) and takes around 2 hours to complete.
 Book online from £11 / player.